pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 })
 ```

-Remember to update **"YOUR INSTANCE LOCATOR"** and **"YOUR KEY"** with your own values.
+Remember to replace **"YOUR INSTANCE LOCATOR"** and **"YOUR KEY"** with your own respective values.

 There's a lot to unpack here, starting from the top:

 * First, we import `Chatkit` from `pusher-chatkit-server`
-* Then, instantiate our own `chatkit` instance using the **Insance Locator** and **Key** from the dashboard
+* Then, instantiate our own `chatkit` instance using the **Insance Locator** and **Key** we noted in the previous step
 * In the `/users` route, we take a `username` and create a Chatkit user through our `chatkit` instance
 * Authentication is the action of proving a user is who she says she is.
 When someone first connects to Chatkit, a request will be sent to `/authenticate` to authenticate them.
 The server needs to respond with a token (returned by `chatkit.authenticate`) if the request is valid.
-In our case, we will (naïvely) assume everyone is who they say they are, and return a token from `chatkit.authenticate` no matter what.
+In our case, we'll - naïvely - assume that everyone is who they say they are, and return a token from `chatkit.authenticate` no matter what

 Boom 💥!
 That's all we need to do on the server.
 Let's move on to the client...